AbdulAzeem-10/AI-Coding-Agent/README.md

 # 🧪 Development Workflow

-The project was developed incrementally rather than as a single implementation.
+The application was developed incrementally:

 ```text
 Project Initialization